WebOfTrust/WOT-terms/docs/How-we-did/image-styling.md

 Start means “to the left” (in left-to-right languages).

+When no class is added the image will be 100% width.

 There are two ways for styling images:

 ## Add a class to the image